jpreagan/jpreagan.com/README.md

 - [Import your Next.js project](https://vercel.com/new) into Vercel.
 - Vercel will detect that you are using Next.js and will enable the correct settings for your deployment.
 - Your application is deployed! (e.g. [nextjs.vercel.app](https://nextjs.vercel.app/))

+To ensure your application works as expected in production, you'll need to set the following environment variables:

+- `GITHUB_TOKEN`
+- `SPOTIFY_CLIENT_ID`
+- `SPOTIFY_CLIENT_SECRET`
+- `SPOTIFY_CLIENT_SECRET`

+Find out more on how to set environment variables on Vercel from [this guide](https://vercel.com/docs/concepts/projects/environment-variables).